raek/pladder/README.md

 This sets up symlinks from the location where user services are defined (`~/.config/systemd/user/`) to the repo directory.
-The service is still not enable nor started.
+The service is still not enabled nor started.
 Enable the service to tell systemd that it should be started automatically on boot:

     systemctl --user enable pladder-bot.service